Daydream Believer

 Eureka

 Dir.
-Lisandro Alonso, Argentina/France/Portugal, no distributor
+Lisandro Alonso, Argentina/France/Portugal, Film Movement

 A marvelous conviction animates Lisandro Alonso’s new film Eureka, his first since Jauja nine years ago.
 In his longest work to date by nearly a full hour, the filmmaker has strung end-to-end three radically disparate narratives, linking them only with hoary, almost laughably threadbare connective devices.
 Each story explores questions of indigeneity and its reaction or resistance to the imposition of Western law and order, but even though a character or prop might reappear across sections, and images occasionally rhyme, the chapters are distinct.
 Instead of the feel of an anthology, Eureka demands we reckon with its strands together, as integral pieces of a gradually building, coherent argument.
 Alonso has recognized and deployed a particularity of cinema too often left unexplored by makers: within the context of a time-delimited moving image experience, there is vast freedom to place elements, however varied, side by side and invite viewers to contemplate: why these pieces, in this order, in this one film?
 With Eureka, as with a text like, perhaps, Todd Haynes’s Poison, answers will vary.